Highlights

 • The total trek distance is 180 kilometers (111.8 miles).

-• The accommodation includes teahouses and guesthouses along the route.
+• Accommodation is in teahouses and guesthouses along the way.

-• The necessary permits are RAP, MCAP, ACAP, and the Chumnubri Rural Municipality Permit.
+• The required permits are RAP, MCAP, ACAP, and the Chumnubri Rural Municipality Permit.

-Why Choose Himalayan Ecological Trekking for Your Manaslu Circuit Trek
+The Reasons for Selecting Himalayan Ecological Trekking for Your Trek on the Manaslu Circuit

 Himalayan Ecological Trekking P. Ltd stands as Nepal's premier eco-conscious trekking company, specializing in sustainable Manaslu Circuit Trek packages that prioritize environmental conservation and local community development.
-Our commitment to responsible tourism ensures your trek contributes positively to the pristine Manaslu region.
+Your trek will have a positive impact on the pristine Manaslu region thanks to our dedication to responsible tourism.

 • Eco-Friendly Trekking Practices—We implement Leave No Trace principles and promote sustainable tourism throughout the Manaslu Conservation Area.